Screen Shot 2015-10-15 at 2.55.16 PM

 Local News

-Did negligent security contribute to this senseless Macon hotel shooting?
+Did negligent security contribute to this Warner Robins gas station shooting?
 We represent individuals and families in Georgia who have suffered a tragic loss or injury as a consequence of negligent property security, and we have recovered tens of millions of dollars for our Clients.
-Read Our Legal Take to find out if the victims may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 478.246.1010.
+Read Our Legal Take to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 478.246.1010.

 Our Legal Take

-Hotel guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the property and whether this shooting may have been prevented.
+The Murray Law Firm questions the level of security provided to those at this property and whether this tragedy may have been prevented.

-• What security measures, such as gated-entry, security patrols and surveillance cameras, were in place to deter crime and protect guests at the time of the shooting?
+• What security measures, such as bright lighting, surveillance cameras, security patrols, and drop safes, were in place to protect indivuals at the time of the alleged robbery?

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.